tcmg-412-group-1/Group-project-2/_posts/2023-01-29-ruby-intro.md

 Between this incredible course and the progress I'm (slowly) making on my personal project, this promises to be a great semester.
 I can't wait to get to work!

 Until then, take care!
-See you next time~!
+See you next time!

 [^1]: That seems outrageous, but in my defense, [I did write my own engine for this game](https://www.merriam-webster.com/dictionary/maniacal).